bitcookies/pudding-vscode-theme/README.md

 The code is available under the [MIT license](https://github.com/bitcookies/winrar-keygen/blob/master/LICENSE), but not including characters.

-Pudding character are copyrighted to the author: [Haoning Wu](https://github.com/pudding0503).
+Pudding character are copyrighted to the author: [ONing](https://github.com/pudding0503).